Toyota edges GM in Q1 as market loses traction

 Sales rose for the 16th straight month at Genesis behind a 53 percent increase in March.

-Most automakers are scheduled to release U.S. sales results for March and the first quarter later Friday.
-Ford Motor Co., Volvo, Daimler and Jaguar Land Rover will report results next week or later in month.
+Most automakers are scheduled to release U.S. sales results for March and the first quarter on Friday.
+Ford Motor Co., Volkswagen brand, Volvo, Daimler and Jaguar Land Rover will report results next week or later in month.